Vijayanagara Empire: Architecture

 Vijayanagara architecture, according to art critic Percy Brown is a vibrant combination and blossoming of the Chalukya, Hoysala, Pandya and Chola styles, idioms that prospered in previous centuries.
 Its legacy of sculpture, architecture and painting influenced the development of the arts long after the empire came to an end.
 Its stylistic hallmark is the ornate pillared Kalyanamantapa (marriage hall), Vasanthamantapa (open pillared halls) and the Rayagopura (tower).
-Artisans used the locally available hard granite because of its durability since the kingdom was under constant threat of invasion.
+Artisans used the locally available hard granite because of its durability since the empire was under constant threat of invasion.
 An open-air theatre of monuments at its capital at Vijayanagara is a UNESCO World Heritage Site.

 In the 14th century, the kings continued to build vesara or Deccan-style monuments but later incorporated Dravida-style gopuras to meet their ritualistic needs.
 The Prasanna Virupaksha temple (underground temple) of Bukka and the Hazare Rama temple of Deva Raya are examples of Deccan architecture.
 The varied and intricate ornamentation of the pillars is a mark of their work.
 At Hampi, the Vitthala and Hazara Ramaswamy temples are examples of their pillared Kalyanamantapa style.
 A visible aspect of their style is their return to the simplistic and serene art developed by the Chalukya dynasty.
 The Vitthala temple took several decades to complete during the reign of the Tuluva kings.